-Grow Cook Share aims to improve the quantity, quality and variety of fresh produce available to people accessing food relief and to help them develop the confidence and skills to prepare healthy meals at home.
+Grow Cook Share aims to improve the quantity, quality and variety of fresh produce available to Central Victorians and provide people with confidence and skills to prepare healthy meals at home.

 The project has three main initiatives:

-- Establish cooking clubs to teach people how to cook simple healthy meals using fresh produce.
+- Establish cooking clubs that teach and mentor participants to cook simple healthy meals using seasonal produce.

 - Encourage community members to grow and donate fresh fruit and vegetables to Bendigo Foodshare.